Nagasaki Naval Training Center: History

 The number of cadets from various domains proved unwieldy, and the second class of 1856 was reduced to only 12 cadets, all from the hatamoto in Edo.
+In 1857 another naval training academy was opened at Tsukiji in Edo.
+The director of the center Nagai moved to the new center, and Kimura Kaishū was promoted to director of the Nagasaki center.
 The third class of 1857 has 26 cadets.
 The future Admiral Enomoto Takeaki was one of the students of the Nagasaki Training Center.
-The Training Center was closed in 1859, and education transferred to Tsukiji Naval Training Center in Edo, where the Kankō Maru was also sailed by a Japanese-only crew.
+The Training Center was closed in 1859, and all education transferred to the Tsukiji Naval Training Center, where the Kankō Maru was also sailed by a Japanese-only crew.

 The decision to terminate the School was made for political reasons, arising from the Japanese side as well as from the Dutch side.
 While the Netherlands feared that the other Western powers would suspect that they were helping the Japanese accumulate naval power to repulse Westerners, the Shogunate became reluctant to give samurai from traditionally anti-Tokugawa domains opportunities to learn modern naval technology.

 Although the Nagasaki Naval Training Center was short-lived, it had considerable direct and indirect influence on future Japanese society.
 The Nagasaki Naval Training Center educated many naval officers and engineers who would later become not only founders of the Imperial Japanese Navy but also promoters of Japan's shipbuilding and other industries.